pravega/flink-connectors/documentation/src/docs/streaming.md

 ### Timestamp Extraction / Watermark Emission

 Flink requires the events’ timestamps (each element in the stream needs to have its event timestamp assigned).
 This is achieved by accessing/extracting the timestamp from some field in the element.
 These are used to tell the system about progress in event time.

-Pravega is not aware (or does not track) of event time and does _not_ store event timestamps or watermarks.
+Since Pravega 0.6, Pravega has proposed a new [watermarking API](https://github.com/pravega/pravega/wiki/PDP-33:-Watermarking) to  enable the writer to provide time information.
+On the reader side, a new concept [`TimeWindow`](https://github.com/pravega/pravega/wiki/PDP-33:-Watermarking#event-reader-api-changes) is proposed to represent a time window for the events which are currently being read by a reader.

-Nonetheless it is possible to use event time semantics via an application-specific timestamp assigner and watermark generator as described in [Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/event_timestamps_watermarks.html#timestamp-assigners--watermark-generators).
+It is possible to use event time semantics with either pravega watermark (after 0.6) or normal watermark.

+To use Pravega watermark, an interface called `AssignerWithTimeWindows` should be implemented in the application via an application-specific timestamp assigner and a watermark generator with `TimeWindow`.
+Different applications can choose to be more or less conservative with the given `TimeWindow`.
+`LowerBoundAssigner` is provided as a default implementation of the most conservative watermark.

-Specify an `AssignerWithPeriodicWatermarks` or `AssignerWithPunctuatedWatermarks` on the `DataStream` as normal.
+To use normal watermark, you can follow [Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/event_timestamps_watermarks.html#timestamp-assigners--watermark-generators).
+Simply, specify an `AssignerWithPeriodicWatermarks` or `AssignerWithPunctuatedWatermarks` on the `DataStream` as normal.

 Each parallel instance of the source processes one or more stream segments in parallel.
 Each watermark generator instance will receive events multiplexed from numerous segments.
 Be aware that segments are processed in parallel, and that no effort is made to order the events across segments in terms of their event time.
 Also, a given segment may be reassigned to another parallel instance at any time, preserving exactly-once behavior but causing further spread in observed event times.